adletec/sonic/README.md

 #### Build a Delegate for an Expression

-_jace_ can also build a [delegate (Func)](https://learn.microsoft.com/en-us/dotnet/api/system.func-2?view=net-7.0) from your expression which will take the variable dictionary as argument:
+_sonic_ can also build a [delegate (Func)](https://learn.microsoft.com/en-us/dotnet/api/system.func-2?view=net-7.0) from your expression which will take the variable dictionary as argument:

 ```csharp
 CalculationEngine engine = new CalculationEngine();